Richard Verschoor: 2023

 Verschoor participated in the post-season test with Van Amersfoort Racing.
 On his 22nd birthday, the Dutch outfit confirmed that they had signed Verschoor for the 2023 season alongside Juan Manuel Correa.
 Verschoor again started his season in Bahrain positively, qualifying third.
 He failed to score points in the sprint race and chances of them were dashed after a lap 1 feature race spin caused by Frederik Vesti.
 What followed was a storming drive, making up numerous positions in the end with fresher tyres for fifth place.
+In Jeddah, Verschoor once again looked to be on the pace, however a mistake in qualifying meant he started 19th and 20th in the sprint and feature race respectively.
+In the feature race, Verschoor made the alternate strategy work and had amazing pace to finish 6th after starting 20th.
+In Melbourne Verschoor was unlucky in qualifying with an ill-timed red flag, which meant he had to start 18th for both races.
+He managed to finish tenth in the sprint race, and drove to seventh in what was a chaotic feature race.